ejbest/k8lb-example/README.md

     Use the DNS name and copy/paste into a browser such a Chrome or Firefox.
     An IP address of the load balancer that is behind the browser.
     You can start browsers and see multiple browsers and see different Ip addresses used.
-    The Ip address that you see in the browser is the IP of the Pod that Nginx is serving from.
+    The IP address that you see in the browser is the IP of the Pod that Nginx is serving from.

 9. Two methods to scale up and down<br>
 Command line